 Runnymede Family Centre

 The Hythe Community Primary School is the lead provider for the borough’s Family Centres, working with families with children aged 0 – 11 years who would benefit from specialist support.
-In Runnymede, the hub site is at the Hythe School and there is a satellite venue at Addlestone Young People and Family Centre, and meeting and training rooms at Chertsey Nursery School.
+In Runnymede, the hub site is at the Hythe School and there is a satellite venue at Addlestone Young People and Family Centre.

 The Runnymede Family Centre works closely with other services and partners that support families, to make sure that they get the support they need, when they need it.
 The aim of this support is to help families build their own resilience and self-reliance.